revers3everything/silentcaptcha/README.md

 - **Python**: Version 3.12.6 or higher.
 - **Geckodriver**: Driver required to control Firefox with Selenium.
 - **Selenium**: Library for automating web browsers.
 - **noCaptcha Extension**: Extension used to bypass CAPTCHA.
-(The extension is in the repo, but if you want to download the latest check https://www.youtube.com/watch?v=-Lz-acPIrek)
+(The extension is in the repo, but if you want to download the latest, check https://www.youtube.com/watch?v=-Lz-acPIrek)

 ## Installation